kaviarkaviar/Talaria/README.md

 ## What It Does

 - Upload planned workouts from local `.txt` or `.md` files, using [Intervals.icu workout syntax](https://forum.intervals.icu/t/workout-builder-syntax-quick-guide/123701)
-- Parse one dated file, folders of files, or a single Markdown plan split by dated headings.
+- Parse one dated workout file, folders of files, or a single .md workout plan split by dated headings.
 - Filter/sort workouts by sport, preview the folder tree, and open the import folder from the upload tab.
 - Delete local workout files after upload if you no longer need them.
 - Read completed activities, HR/load signals, wellness, intervals, streams, weather, and curve context.
-- Generate copyable coach summaries.
+- Generate copyable coach summaries as reports.
 - Save long reports as local Markdown files.
 - Open a native app first, with an optional web UI button.